NeoResearch/nef-learn/index.markdown

 ### Exercises

-**Exercise:** Consider an altstack with value `1`.
+**Exercise:** Consider an altstack with value `1` (just run `push1 toaltstack`).
 What does the instructions `fromaltstack dup toaltstack push5 add` do?
 Try to re-write them with a small number of opcodes.

 {% include editor.html altstack=true neovm=true size="small"%}